 - After 24 hours, turn the turkey to the other side so the breast side is up.
 Leave it in the brine for another day, uncover in in the last 8 hours but keep it in the fridge.

-- Take the turkey out before baking and leave it to come to room temperature for a couple of hours.
+- Take the turkey out before baking and leave it to warm up a bit for 30 minutes to 1 hour.

 Prepare the filling: